maierfelix/chromium-ray-tracing/README.md

 # chromium-ray-tracing

-This patch adds hardware accelerated Ray tracing to WebGPU in Chromium.
+This patch adds hardware accelerated Ray tracing to WebGPU in Chromium using [Dawn RT](https://github.com/maierfelix/dawn-ray-tracing), which is a Fork of Chromium's WebGPU implementation.
 Both Windows and Linux are supported.

 ## Preview